Evolution of Gaussian Concentration Bounds under Diffusions: Nonlinear semigroup, gradient bounds, and coupling

 In the previous section, the essential input coming from the strong gradient bound is the estimate \eqref{nabest} which implies that for all $x,y\in\R^d$ and all $t\in \R_+$

 Once we have the bound \eqref{oscvt}, we can use it to further estimate the r.h.s. of \eqref{vtstest}, provided we have a control on $\caH_{\mathrm{nl}}$.
 Instead of starting from the curvature bound, in this subsection we start from a coupling point of view.
 This has the advantage that reversibility is no longer necessary, and moreover we can include degenerate diffusions such as the Ginzburg-Landau diffusions (see below).
-We denote by $X^x_t$ the process $\{X_t,t\geq 0\}$ started at $X_0=x$.
+We denote by $X^x_t$ the process $(X_t)_{t\geq 0}$ solving the SDE \eqref{laedso} started at $X_0=x$ (with $b$ and $\sigma$ not depending explicitly on time, as assumed for the whole section).

 As an important example to keep in mind, consider the Ornstein-Uhlenbeck process on $\R^d$, with generator

 where $\Delta$ denotes the Laplacian in $\R^d$, and where $A$ is a $d\times d$ matrix.
 In that case we have